5 Stages of the Consumer Decision-Making Process and How It’s Changed

-We work mostly with B2B companies and enterprise organizations.
-They still invest a lot in field marketing.
-The reason why a lot of these companies invest in field marketing is because that’s where a lot of the VPs — the C-Suite decision makers — are gathering information.
+We work with many B2B companies and enterprise organizations that continue to invest a lot in field marketing.
+That’s where a lot of the VPs (the C-Suite decision makers) gather information.
 They’re looking at, “Okay, where’s the market at today?
-Where’s it going tomorrow, and what options exist?”
+Where’s it going tomorrow?
+What options exist?”

-Now, the reality is, that in this need phase, you have a lot of ways to influence how people are deciding what they need.
-One of those is field marketing, another is your sales team, but an often not-so-used way of helping people understand their need is actually through SEO and paid search.
+In this need phase, you have a lot of ways to influence how people are deciding what they need.
+One of those is field marketing.
+Another is your sales team.
+However, a less common way of helping people understand their need is actually through SEO and paid search.

-At this stage, people are trying to figure out how to generate leads.
-For example, that’s a query, right? — “What problem does your product or service solve?
-Is your brand discoverable through search engines at Stage 1?”
+At this stage, marketers are trying to figure out how to generate leads.
+They’re asking, “What problem does my product or service solve?
+Is my brand discoverable through search engines at Stage 1?”

-Maybe you are a time-tracking software.
-People are searching: “How to manage my employees’ time” Well, if you’re Toggl — or one of the other many apps out there to manage people’s times — it’s critical that you have the right content for the different stages of people when they’re discovering what options exist to solve their problem or need.
+If you are a time-tracking software, people may be searching, “How to manage my employees’ time?”
+If you’re Toggl—or one of the other many apps out there that manages people’s times—it’s critical that you have the right content for each stage of a prospect’s discovery process so they know there’s a solution to their problem or need.

-An awesome tool that you can use for this is actually called AnswerThePublic.
-If you’re looking to understand what product or service is out there and what the need is, type in your primary keyword — for example, type in, “SEO,” or, “PPC,” for us — or for you, maybe it’s “cloud security.”
-Then see what are people searching for when using that keyword.
+An awesome tool that you can use for this is called AnswerThePublic.
+If you’re looking to understand what product or service is out there and what the need is, type in your primary keyword—for example, type in, “SEO” or “PPC” for us—or for you, maybe it’s “cloud security.”
+Then, see what people are searching for when using that keyword.
 You might see topics like, “The benefits of cloud security” or “Am I hacked?”
 These are all the needs and problems people have.
 You need content at this stage of the marketing funnel.

 Stage 2: Information Search